-Elizaray lives with her father and her mother.
-She is responsible for carrying water, caring for children and helping in the kitchen.
+Elizaray makes her home with her father and her mother.
+Carrying water, caring for children and helping in the kitchen are her household duties.
 Her father is employed as a laborer and her mother is employed as a laborer.
 There are 5 children in the family.

 Elizaray lives in the coastal community of Campo Lindo La Caleta, home to approximately 4,500 residents.
 Typical houses are constructed of cement floors, wood walls and zinc roofs.
 The regional diet consists of chicken, bread and rice.

 Common health problems in this area include skin diseases, tonsillitis and flu.
 Most adults in Campo Lindo La Caleta work as day laborers and earn the equivalent of $121 per month.
 This community needs garbage collection, water services, electricity, literacy programs, employment opportunities and vocational training centers.

 Your sponsorship allows the staff of Centro de Desarrollo Infantil Mas que Vencedores to provide Elizaray with Bible teaching, vaccinations, dental care education, field trips, birthday parties, literacy and math and music classes.
 The center staff will also provide literacy and vocational training for the parents or guardians of Elizaray.

 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with Haiti.
 It has a tropical climate, but moist, year-round trade winds keep temperatures between 72 and 83 degrees.